Fermented chicken feed is gaining popularity, and it’s something I like to incorporate on our homestead.

 If you use my organic homemade chicken feed recipe, you can even ferment the seeds for 48 hours before feeding them – the fodder seeds will still sprout under water.

 As you progress you can have a batch going all the time so you never run out.
 One batch in use, and one new batch.

 Fermented feed has been proven to more beneficial than dry feed in several studies performed on laying hens.

-As the water creates an anaerobic (without oxygen) environment, beneficial bacteria will start to break down the feed.
+As the water creates an anaerobic (without oxygen) environment, beneficial bacteria will start to break down the feed which aides in digestion.

 As this natural process occurs, it maximizes the nutritional content, making the nutrients more bioavailable, and increases the amount of good bacteria, such as Lactobacilli.

 This is the same stuff you see in probiotics for pretty much any species, from humans to chickens to horses.
 It’s similar to sauerkraut, sourdough bread, kimchi, or kombucha.

 A study performed by Ghent University in Belgium found that chicks fed a ration fermented for 48 hours were healthier than chickens that were fed a normal dry ration.

 In addition, the chickens fed fermented feed were healthier, required less feed, and were more efficient with their feed.

 In other words, they were healthier and larger, all while needing less to eat.
 Pretty nifty, huh?